 Hydro Flask Day Escape Soft Cooler Pack | $200 | 13″ x 7.8″ x 17.7″ | 20 L | 3 lbs. | ~2.5 days |

-Our team has developed backpack cooler guides for several years, objectively testing dozens of coolers in the field from whitewater raft trips to fly fishing adventures.
+Our team has developed backpack cooler guides for several years, objectively testing dozens of coolers in the field, from whitewater raft trips to fly fishing adventures and crewing 100-mile ultrarunning races.
 For this guide, we examined the most popular, highly acclaimed, and bestselling backpack coolers with diverse capacities, ice retention ability, and a wide price range.

-Senior Editor Morgan Tilton led the creation of the backpack coolers guide with the help of a range of outdoor specialists testing backpack coolers in the field, from a professional fly fishing and whitewater raft guide to an adventure photographer and traveling ultra and trail runners.
+Senior Editor Morgan Tilton developed and has managed the backpack coolers buyer’s guide since 2022, with the help of seven local outdoor experts testing backpack coolers in the field.
+She’s worked with from a professional fly fishing and whitewater raft guide to an adventure photographer and traveling ultra and trail runners.

 Gear tester and writer Kylie Collins is an avid outdoorswoman who believes that high-quality gear makes outdoor adventures all the more fun.
 She has lived in the Elk Mountains of Colorado since 2010 and enjoys trail running, pack rafting, fly fishing, mountain biking, Nordic skiing, and alpine touring.
 Collins has been putting gear through the wringer for GearJunkie since 2019.